 “Processing” of personal data means any operation or set of operations which is performed upon personal data, whether or not by automated means, such as collection, recording, organization, storage, adaptation or alteration, retrieval, consultation, use, disclosure or dissemination, and erasure or destruction.

-“Agent-Processor” means any third party processor, non-Controller, which collects or uses personal information under the instructions of, and solely for, Controller.
+TERIS functions as the “Agent-Processor”, non-Controller, which collects or uses personal information under the instructions of, and solely for, the Controller.

 "TERIS" means TERIS, its predecessors, successors, subsidiaries, divisions, and groups in the United States.